annuaire-entreprises-data-gouv-fr/search-api/airflow/README.md

 ## Connections

 Connections can be created manually or with python scripts `createConn.py` (using Airflow API) inside each projects.
-You need also to add your ssh key inside `ssh` folder of repo for the container to be able to see it in `/home/airflow/.ssh/` folder of container.
+You need also to add your ssh key inside `ssh` folder of repository for the container to be able to see it in `/home/airflow/.ssh/` folder of container.